StavG1993/Sentinel2-Alpha_chlorophil_absorption_GPP-LSTM-Dynamics/README.md

 # Sentinel2-Alpha-LSTM-GPP

 ## Overview
+This Github was built upon Ms. Stav Gil bar's thesis: "High-Resolution Remote Sensing of Gross Primary Productivity Reveals Climatic and Local Topo-Edaphic Controls in Dryland Conifer Forests", 2026.
+Under the Supervision of Prof. Tarin Paz-Kagan and Dr. Yagil Osem.
 Evaluating environmental controls on dryland forest Gross Primary Productivity (GPP): combining a Sentinel-2 chlorophyll absorption (α) model for GPP estimation with an LSTM-SHAP framework for feature attribution.

 ## Project Workflow